-- determine an additional investigation, to be carried out by herself, is included (WHW art.7.10 par.2). - b.
+- 1. The Examination Board is responsible for determining a student has met all the requirements of a degree programme via a final examination (WHW art.7.12 par.2). - a.
+If the examinations of the study units belonging to a degree programme have been passed but the Examination Board has doubts whether the student has met all the requirements of a degree programme, it has the authority to determine an additional investigation, to be carried out by itself, is included (WHW art.7.10 par.2). - b.
 Under conditions set by itself, the Examination Board has the authority to decide it is not necessary to pass every examination to determine the final examination has been passed (WHW art.7.12b par.3). - 2.
 The programme board has to inform students about the procedure of the final examination and the possibility of an additional investigation no later than the start of the Final Project of the degree programme.